olivesgatech/Explanatory-Paradigms/README.md

 # Explanatory-Paradigms-in-Neural-Networks
-Code used in the paper [Explanatory Paradigms in Neural Networks](https://arxiv.org/abs/2202.11838), published in the Signal Processing Magazine.
+Code used in the paper [Explanatory Paradigms in Neural Networks](https://arxiv.org/abs/2202.11838), accepted at the Signal Processing Magazine, Special Issue on Data Science and Explainability.

 AlRegib, G., & Prabhushankar, M. (2022).
 Explanatory Paradigms in Neural Networks. arXiv preprint arXiv:2202.11838.